-ISS' governance and voting research is based on publicly available information.
+ISS' governance and voting research and recommendations are based on publicly available information.
 ISS aims to consider all relevant information released by analyzed companies, such as annual reports, meeting agendas and resolutions, articles of association, and other public filings.
 All original company materials used by ISS are referenced or made directly available to clients.
-In addition, company issued information is supplemented by other publicly available information such as information on board changes, regulatory matters, news events, industry trends, etc.
+In addition, company issued information is supplemented by other publicly available information, such as information on board changes, regulatory matters, news events, industry trends, etc.

-As a result, ISS provides comprehensive data and information, including on board membership, executive remuneration, financial performance, and ownership that provide context as our clients review agenda items.
+ISS provides comprehensive data and information, including on board membership, executive remuneration, financial performance, and ownership, that offers context as our clients review agenda items.